apizee/ApiRTC-ios/README.md

 }
 ```

-Actually it's just a shortcut for `setCapture(...)`.
-You may redefine device or format by yourself:
+Actually it's just a shortcut that changes a device in `setCapture(...)`.
+You may redefine the device or format by yourself:

 ```
 guard let currentDevice = session.captureDevice else {